 What is the Crunchyroll logo?

 The logo is simple yet eye-catching.
-It features an icon with a bright orange and white color scheme.
-The icon is a stylized letter “C” that looks like a crescent moon with a small section missing in the upper-right part.
+It features an icon with a bright orange-and-white color scheme.
+The icon is a stylized letter “C” that resembles a crescent moon, with a small section missing in the upper-right corner.

 The white outline around the “C” adds contrast, making the logo stand out more.
 The orange gives it a warm and inviting feel, reflecting the brand’s focus on anime and entertainment.